 And though perfect for Valentine’s Day, heart-shaped chicken is an ideal way to perk up an otherwise ordinary dinner any time of the year.
 I’m quite sure that adding a measure of fun to the food makes it taste better, too.

 I’ve made Heart Chicken several times with the recipe for Pat’s Seared Sesame Chicken.
 It’s easy and everyone here loves it!

 - Boneless, skinless chicken breasts (keep tenders on)

 - Barbecue sauce, marinade or spice rub of choice

-- Olive oil for pan
+- Olive oil or cooking spray for pan

 Serve with love to smiling faces!